CNB-Solutions/teksystems__test_jamescleppe082825/README.md

 Part 1:
   1. Threat Intelligence Report (10 points):
-    o List the types of attack that could be use. o Explain how a vulnerability exploited can provide access to the network. o Suggest preventive measures to avoid similar incidents in the future.
+    -a.
+List the types of attack that could be use.
+    -b.
+Explain how a vulnerability exploited can provide access to the network.
+    -c.
+Suggest preventive measures to avoid similar incidents in the future.
   2. Incident Response Plan (10 points):
     o Outline an incident response plan to address the breach. o Include steps for containment, eradication, and recovery.